 You will find specific support for your unique situation; and our Carers Agents are on hand to help and guide you.
 If you can’t find what you are looking for, contact us via our Live Chat, Advice Line or Text service.

-2nd Tuesday of the month from 11am – 12.30pm at the Westlands Entertainment Venue Cafe, Westbourne Close, Yeovil, BA20 2DD.
+2nd Tuesday of the month from 11am – 12.30pm at the Westlands Entertainment Venue, Westbourne Close, Yeovil, BA20 2DD.

 Somerset County Council have now replaced the Somerset Micro-provider Directory with a new care brokerage or matching tool.
 This ‘Find a Micro-provider’ will help families and professionals connect directly with Micro-providers who have capacity to support.
 To use this tool please click the link below: